Choosing The Correct Reticle Glass Size For Your Eyepiece

 understand since these reticles are non-returnable!

-If you have any doubt at all, please call
+If you have any doubt or questions at all, please contact us before ordering.

 Custom Reticle and Stage Micrometer Designs

 We are experts in making custom reticles and stage micrometers (or other similar products).
 If you need a reticle

 or stage micrometer with an artwork design, physical dimension